Best Scope for 30-30 Lever Action Rifles – Top 4 in 2025

 Eye Relief & Eye Box

-The Bushnell Banner Dusk & Dawn has a generous eye relief of 4 inches.
+The Bushnell Banner Dusk & Dawn has a more than generous eye relief of 6 inches.
 This provided ample space to avoid scope-eye, even when shooting from awkward angles.
 This is important for safety, as it will protect your eye from the recoil of your 30-30.

 And the eye box is also quite large, which is great for those with glasses.
 I found that the forgiving eye box minimized the need for perfect head placement, reducing the time to acquire a target.
 I had no trouble getting a clear and crisp image, even with my glasses on.